Home | The Boat | First Mate | Admiral | Guestbook

 After gutting the green pepper I nuked it (microwave) for about 30 seconds.
 Basically I wanted it hot and pliant so it would fit into the jar more easily.
 That, and I like all my ingredients hot prior to processing in the pressure cooker.

-Finally, a dab of sauce on top, dribbling some down the edges so you've got a nice delicious meal for later all ready for processing.
+Finally, a dab of sauce on top, dribbling some down the edges so you have a nice delicious meal for later all ready for processing.
 I add sauce to the edges so I have plenty in case I want to make a tomato sauce as a gravy over mashed potatoes.
-For me, that's a nice accompaniment for the stuffed green pepper.
+For me, that is a nice accompaniment for the stuffed green pepper.

-Processing.
-First, refer to and follow the instructions in:
+First, please refer to and follow the instructions in:

 Processing in Pressure Cooker (Preserving Meats, Part 2)